moclojer/moclojer/docs/advanced/external-bodies.md

 - ✅ Use meaningful file names (`users.json`, not `data1.json`)
 - ✅ Version control your data files alongside config
 - ✅ Use relative paths for portability
+- ✅ Use global configuration when all files are in the same folder
 - ✅ Document file structure in README

 **Don't:**